Bread2002/PYNQ_BLADEI/README.md

 ## 🤝 Acknowledgments
 This work was supported by the McNair Junior Fellowship and Office of Undergraduate Research at the University of South Carolina.
 The authors used OpenAl's ChatGPT to assist with language and grammar correction.
 While this project utilizes benchmark designs from Trust-Hub, a resource sponsored by the National Science Foundation (NSF), all technical content and analysis were independently developed by the authors.
-This research also made use of the PYNQ-Z1 FPGA platform, provided by AMD and Xilinx, whose tools and hardware enabled the synthesis and deployment stages of this study.
+This research also made use of the PYNQ platform, provided by AMD and Xilinx, whose tools and hardware enabled the synthesis and deployment stages of this study.

 ---

 ## 🛠️ Future Work
 - Improve detection latency with quantized ML models
 - Integrate live USB bitstream capture
-- Expand support for additional FPGA boards
+- ~~Expand support for additional FPGA boards~~

 ## 🖊️ References
 > - AMD.
 (2024).
 PYNQ: Python Productivity for Zynq.
 Retrieved from https://www.pynq.io